gayathriuthamaraj/InDel/SETUP.md

 It explains exactly what is needed and how to run the complete Phase 3 implementation locally: backend services, dashboards, and Android worker app.

-> [!IMPORTANT]
-> For Phase 3 evaluation, we are not distributing a standalone APK.
-We kindly request evaluators to run the Worker App using the provided project setup (Android Studio + local backend services) so the full integrated asynchronous workflow (Kafka + Razorpay) can be verified.

 ---

 ## 1. Project Details